10/10

 | Ingest | Clone (optionally SHA-pinned, optional --subdir), snapshot as a git worktree, build the structural code graph.
 Runs exactly once on resume. |

-(1) the full test suite passes — not just the blast-radius subset used during iteration; (2) every planned task completed; (3) zero tasks rolled back or skipped by recovery.
-A run that recovery rolls back to original sources will pass the original suite — and is scored red.
+A run that recovery rolls back to original sources will pass the original suite, and is scored red.
 That false-green class was caught live (“GREEN 24/24” with an empty diff) and fixed structurally.

 3.1: Queue + lease